electerious/Lychee/docs/FAQ.md

 #### Is it possible to create multiple users?
 [No, not yet.](https://github.com/electerious/Lychee/issues/132)

+#### Does Lychee use ImageMagick?
+Yes.
+Lychee uses ImageMagick when available.

 #### Blank screen when viewing a photo using iOS
 There's a problem with images compressed by ImageOptim.
 [Read more.](https://github.com/electerious/Lychee/issues/175#issuecomment-47403992)